 If leaving a review takes more than a few seconds, most customers won’t do it—even if they’re happy with your service.
 The easier you make the process, the more likely they’ll follow through.

-Start by sharing a direct link to your preferred review platform—whether it’s Google, Yelp, or Facebook.
 Avoid telling customers to “find us online.”
 Instead, include the exact link in your email, text, or printed thank-you card.

 You can also create a QR code that leads straight to your review page.
 Place it at your service counter, on invoices, or inside your waiting area.
-If you’re an online automotive business, include clickable buttons in your email receipts or post-purchase follow-ups.

-“We’d really appreciate your feedback.
+Keep your request short and clear.
+For example: “We’d really appreciate your feedback.
 You can leave a quick review here—it only takes a minute.”

 The fewer the clicks, the better the response.
 When the path is simple, customers are far more likely to leave a review without needing reminders.